A cute character Christmas cake which everyone will love

 Gold dragees (balls!)

-(The links above will take you to suggested products on The Pink Whisk Shop or Amazon)
+(The links above will take you to suggested products on Amazon)

 It’s easiest to set the cake to one side and make up all the pieces needed on a spare cake card or board, dusted very lightly with icing sugar to prevent them from sticking.
 When working with the sugarpaste it should be rolled out to a thickness of 3-4mm on your surface, lightly dusted with icing sugar to stop it from sticking, check it is free moving before cutting out pieces will stop you from getting frustrated!
 All the pieces are stuck together with a really light brush of water – try to avoid daubing it on, a tiny brush will do.